Is Tijuana worth visiting?

 Tijuana is considered as one of the least safe cities in Mexico because of the high homicide rate.

 Tijuana felt the least safe of all places that I’ve visited in Mexico.
-I never felt like there was a direct threat, but it was clear that it’s not the kind of a city where you can go ahead and wander willy nilly to see the areas that aren’t frequented by tourists.
+Although I never felt like there was a direct threat, it was clear that it’s not the kind of a city where you can wander around to see the areas that aren’t frequented by tourists.

 When I explored Tijuana, I always felt the urge to watch my back, as some people looked at me as if I was walking in the wrong place.
 I felt disappointed that I couldn’t explore beyond the “safe” Americanized parts of town, where most things were geared toward visitors from across the border.